Moremar/IT_tutorials/CyberSecurity/CyberAttacks.md

 In 2016, Yahoo! revealed that some data breaches were detected, that exposed all 3 billion user accounts in 2013, and another 500 million user accounts in 2014.
 Compromised data include user names, dates of birth, emails, phone numbers, security questions and hashed passwords and "Nonce" values.
-This is regarded as the largest data breach in cybercrime hystory.
+This is regarded as the largest data breach in cybercrime history.

 Hackers managed to access the network by using spear fishing, getting some Yahoo! employees to click a link and execute a malware.
 They got access to the user database content, and used the "Nonce" value (number used to create user session cookies) to access user accounts without the need of the password.